 WiFi Analyzer is a free tool that does exactly what its name says: it analyzes your Wi-Fi network’s setup to see whether your wireless channel is interfering with other nearby Wi-Fi networks.

 Once analyzed, it will recommend a channel setting for you.
-It’s not perfect, especially in crowded apartments and dense cities, but in some cases it can boost your Wi-Fi speed by up to 5x.
-It’s worth trying.
+It’s not perfect, especially in crowded apartments and dense cities, but in some cases it can boost your Wi-Fi speed and reliability by a significant amount.
+It’s worth trying!

 Angry IP Scanner is a nice tool to have.
 In a nutshell, it scans your network to see which IP addresses and ports are being used by which devices.